SFC Etar Veliko Tarnovo: Professional Football (2016–present)

 On 9 June 2016 Etar were officially approved for the new 2nd division — Second League, with the club changing its abbreviation to "SFC Etar".
 Ferario Spasov remains in his position as manager and with a good selection team made promotion to First League.
 Etar were promoted as champions of the 2016–17 Second League, sealing their title on the final day of the season with a 2–2 away draw against Nesebar, coupled with Septemvri Sofia's 2–0 away defeat to Oborishte.

 Etar's first season into the elite was difficult.
 The team finished 13th in the regular phase, with only four wins.
 This placed Etar as one of the candidates for relegation.
 In the relegation phase, Etar finished last in their group and had to play playoff/play out matches in order to remain in the elite.
 In the first round, Etar beat Pirin Blagoevgrad 3-1 aggregate and advanced to the second round.
 There, the violets faced Dunav Ruse.
 Two strong matches resulted in a 4-1 aggregate win, and Etar secured their status as a member of the top tier.

 On 4 January 2018 Krasimir Balakov was announced as the new manager in the club with Stanislav Genchev, Iliyan Kiryakov and Kaloyan Chakarov as first team coaches.

 After 4 seasons in the First League, Etar was relegated to the Second League at the end of the 2020-21 season.
+Back into the second tier, Etar managed to finish in fourth place during the 2021–22 season, qualifying for promotion playoffs.
+Etar, however, lost against Botev Vratsa and did not manage to return to the First League immediately.
+Next season (2022–23), Etar managed to finish in second place, securing promotion to the First League after two years of absence.